teallarson/whos.in/README.md

 ## Version History
 - 1.0.0: Initial deploy
 - 1.2.0: In development, adding admin portal for adding/removing assistants and suites.
+Adjusting contrast for accessibility concerns.